AmaVic/BC4IS-Website/Readme.txt

-Website of the Conference Blockchain 4 Information Systems.
+Website of the Workshop on Blockchain 4 Information Systems.

 It is based on the following template:
 * Template Name: TheEvent